 Full applications are assessed by open competition and external referees, the number of referees depending on the cost and complexity of the application.
 The applications and referee reports are then assessed by the members of our Scientific Advisory Panel.

 Project grants recommended by the Scientific Advisory Panel are submitted to Council for final approval.

 Please note that there will be a limit to the number of full application forms that we can send out.
 Where the work is considered peripheral to our aims or in cases where demand on our funds is high, we will inform you of our decision not to request a full application.

-Please ensure that you have thoroughly read the remit and guidelines before submitting your application.
+Please ensure that you have thoroughly read the remit and exclusions for Action and the specific joint call remit and guidelines before submitting your application.

 If the outline proposal is acceptable, you will be invited to complete a full application form online, and you will be advised of the timetable.